aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/textpath/italic/_index.md

 linktitle: Italic
 articleTitle: Italic
 second_title: Aspose.Words for .NET
-description: Discover the TextPath Italic property, Easily check if your font is styled in italic for enhanced text design and readability.
+description: Discover the TextPath Italic property.
+Easily check if your font is styled in italic for enhanced text design and readability.
 Boost your typography today!
 type: docs
 weight: 50
 url: /net/aspose.words.drawing/textpath/italic/